-Born in 1958 in Byblos, I’ve lived in Paris since 1975.
-I have a passion for the French capital which has never failed to impress my eyes, my spirit and my heart.
+Born in 1958 in Byblos, Lebanon, I’ve lived in Paris since 1975.
+And though I feel deeply tender toward the city where my life began, I have a passion for the one which, for forty years now, has never failed to impress my eyes, my spirit and my heart.

 Over the last fifteen years, I have devoted most of my time to writing and photography, centering my attention on the artistic image, its status and powers.